sauravraghuvanshi/azure-docs-powershell/Az/Az.Kusto/Test-AzKustoDatabaseNameAvailability.md

 # Test-AzKustoDatabaseNameAvailability

 ## SYNOPSIS
-Checks that the databases resource name is valid and is not already in use.
+Checks that the database name is valid and is not already in use.

 ## SYNTAX